-- I do not, at any point, teach the child in question as part of my daily timetable this is a stipulation of such tutoring - I emphasise to parents that this is done completely independently of the school - No monies come through the school at any point, informally (e.g. via the child) or formally - No private tutoring is to take place on the school premises
+- I do not, at any point, teach or directly work with the child in question as part of my daily timetable this is a stipulation of such tutoring. - I emphasise to parents that this is done completely independently of the school - No monies come through the school at any point, either informally (e.g. via the child) or formally - No private tutoring has/will take place on the school premises